 - Dr. Charalambos Passalis (philologist, guest lecturer at the Department of Modern Greek Studies of the University of Amsterdam, 2019-2022).

 More information can be found on the following websites: Aikaterini Laskaridis Foundation and the Dutch Society for Modern Greek Studies (NGNS).

-The CENSUS project is aiming at releasing its first results in 2021, as one of the 130 international projects promoted under the aegis of "Πρωτοβουλία 1821-2021" ('Initiative 1821-2021').
-A presentation of the (extensive) section “AUTHORS 19th-21st c.” — to coincide with the celebration of the two hundredth anniversary of the Greek Revolution — is expected to take place at the Aikaterini Laskaridis Foundation.
+The CENSUS project is aiming at releasing its first results in early 2022, as one of the 130 international projects promoted under the aegis of "Πρωτοβουλία 1821-2021" ('Initiative 1821-2021').
+A presentation of the (extensive) section “AUTHORS 19th-21st c.” — to coincide with the celebration of the two hundredth anniversary of the Greek Revolution — is expected to take place under the sponsorship of the Aikaterini Laskaridis Foundation.
 See more on our Media page.